St. Pius X Minor Seminary: Expansion

 In May 2011, Archbishop Evarist Pinto cut the ribbon and opened the much-needed newly constructed seminary.
 The archdiocese faced a vocation crisis for three decades as many applicants had to be turned away due to lack of space.
 The 12 minor seminarians have to move into the new block very soon.
 Spanning 6,070 square meters, the facility can accommodate more than 50 candidates and has a chapel, library and computer room.
 In 2010 the seminary received financial assistance for the construction of its new facilities from the Curé of Ars Parish in Leawood, Kansas, USA.

-In 2011, 88 minor and 94 major seminarians filled the four minor and two major seminaries in the country.

-In June 2019 ten young men joined the Seminary taking the total number of students to 30.
+In June 2019 ten young men joined the seminary taking the total number of students to 30.

 History

 St. Pius X Minor Seminary opened in 1958 in Quetta (later becoming the Apostolic Prefecture of Quetta) in Baluchistan Province.
 It was shifted to Catholic Colony in Karachi in 1973.

-In August 2011 St Pius became the first seminary in the country to provide internet access to its students.
+In August 2011, St Pius became the first seminary in Pakistan to provide internet access to its students.